-On June 19, Mandalay announced the closing of a secondary offering by a fund advised by West Face for 20 million Common Shares at a price of CDN\$0.92 per Common Share for gross proceeds to West Face of CDN\$18.4 million.
+On June 19, Mandalay announced the closing of a secondary offering by a fund advised by West Face for 20 million common shares of the Corporation ("Common Shares") at a price of CDN\$0.92 per Common Share for gross proceeds to West Face of CDN\$18.4 million.
 The offering was underwritten by BMO Capital Markets.